The science

 The midline — your rhythm's average level

-By fitting this model to each day's data, Trana can track how your rhythm shifts over time — and alert you when those shifts cross thresholds that research links to health risks.
+By fitting this model to each day's data, Trana tracks how your rhythm shifts over time — and surfaces when those shifts match patterns research links to health risks.

 Relative Amplitude (RA)